industrial-optimization-group/DESDEO/docs/tutorials/contributing.md

 become almost second nature fairly quickly.
-To support the reader's endeavors in contributing to DESDEO, we have summarized the main steps to take into account when contributing to DESDEO in this last section of this tutorial.
+To support the reader's endeavors in contributing to DESDEO, we have summarized the main steps to take into account when contributing to DESDEO in this last section.

-### Setting up

-1. Install the required software.
-2. Clone the DESDEO repository.
-3. Create and activate a virtual environment.

 ### Contribution workflow

 1. Fork the DESDEO repository.
+This is done on GitHub.
-2. Clone the fork.
+2. Clone the fork (`$ git clone urltofork`)
-    1. Make sure the fork is up to date with the upstream, or main repository, of DESDEO.
+3. Make sure the fork is up to date with the upstream, or main repository, of DESDEO.
+    ```bash
+    $ git remote add upstream \ # (1)!
+        git@github.com:industrial-optimization-group/DESDEO.git
+    ```

+    1. This just indicates that the line continues on a new row.

+3. If no virtual environment exists, create and activate a virtual environment. (`$ poetry shell`)
+4. Else activate an existing virtual environment. (`$ poetry shell`)
-3. Run tests and make sure at least most of them are passing.
+5. Run tests and make sure at least most of them are passing. (`$ pytest`)
-4. Create or switch to a local branch.
+6. Create or switch to a local branch.
+    ```bash
+    $ git branch feature-x
+    $ git checkout feature-x
+    ```
-5. Make changes to the code.
-Keep committing the changes and running tests now and then.
+7. Make changes to the code.
+Stage them, and  keep committing the changes and running tests now and then.
+    ```bash
+    $ git add -A
+    $ git commit
+    ```
-    1. Remember to write tests and documentation, including comments, docstrings, and external documentation, when relevant.
+8. Remember to write tests and documentation, including comments, docstrings, and external documentation, when relevant.
-    2. Me mindful of the outputs of Ruff and mypy.
-Fix errors and warning whenever possible.
+9. Me mindful of the outputs of Ruff and mypy.
+Fix errors and warnings whenever possible.
+10. Push your commits to your fork on GitHub. (`$ git push origin feature-x`)
-6. Make a pull request on GitHub.
+11. Make a pull request on GitHub.
-7. Goto 2.1.
+12. Goto 3.

 ## Conclusions, where to go next, and our Discord server

 Many of the topics covered in this tutorial are not unique to DESDEO, but rather adhere to some common modern practices in developing Python software.
-By investing a little bit of our time in familizarizing ourselves with the various tools discussed, we will be able to save a lot of time in the future.
+By investing a little bit of our time in familiarizing ourselves with the various tools discussed, we will be able to save a lot of time in the future.
 Moreover, a lot of the information covered is applicable to other open source projects as well.